openequella/openequella.github.io/guides/ReportingGuide.md

 2. Click Execute Report to display the report details.

 ### Disable generation of sub-reports
-Some reports cannot be, or do not need to be, generated because they are created from the details of other reports.
-EQUELLA provides a feature that facilitates the hiding of such reports.
+Some reports cannot be, or do not need to be, generated because they are created from the details of other reports. openEQUELLA provides a feature that facilitates the hiding of such reports.
 When uploading the report, checking the Hide on Generate Reports screen checkbox will conceal the report from users in the Resource Centre.

 When a main report uses a sub-report, the main report passes the identity of the key item to the sub-report as a report parameter.
 The sub-report uses to parameter value to only display detail rows corresponding to the specified key item.